-This information was collected from the Las Vegas Rape Crisis Center on June 20, 2018.
+This information was verified from the Las Vegas Metropolitan Police Department Victim Advocate on July 23, 2024.

 Rape kits are picked up on a routine basis from UMC by the Las Vegas Metropolitan Police Department (LVMPD) Crime Lab.
 Once an officer from LVMPD collects the kits, they are put into evidence.
 The LVMPD Crime Lab will process the kits.
 LVMPD will review all existing reports related to the incident proceed with an investigation, if it is still the desire of the victim-survivor.
 LVMPD will attempt to locate the suspect and prepare a search warrant for the suspect's DNA, and compare the DNA to the rape kit.

 If there is no suspect, the LVMPD crime lab will run the kits through CODIS in attempt to locate a match before proceeding with an investigation.

-This information was collected from the Las Vegas Metropolitan Police Department on August 14, 2018.
+This information was collected from the Las Vegas Metropolitan Police Department on July 23, 2024.

-If a case is taken by the North Las Vegas Police Department, they will transport the victimsurvivor to UMC for a forensic exam, if necessary.
+If a case is taken by the North Las Vegas Police Department, they will transport the victim-survivor to UMC for a forensic exam, if necessary.
 Kits are left at the hospital for pickup by the Las Vegas Metropolitan Police Department.
 LVMPD will email the North Las Vegas Police Department to get information on the case and work with the assigned detective.

-This information was collected from the North Las Vegas Police Department on October 23, 2018.
+This information was collected from the North Las Vegas Police Department on July 23, 2024.